phalcon-orphanage/docs/en/reference/micro.rst

     //Matches if the HTTP method is OPTIONS
     $app->options('/api/products/info/{id}', "info_product");

+    //Matches if the HTTP method is PATCH
+    $app->patch('/api/products/update/{id}', "info_product");

     //Matches if the HTTP method is GET or POST
     $app->map('/repos/store/refs')->via(array('GET', 'POST'));

 Routes with Parameters
 ^^^^^^^^^^^^^^^^^^^^^^
-Defining parameters in routes as very easy as demonstrated above.
+Defining parameters in routes is very easy as demonstrated above.
 The parameter name has to be enclosed in brackets.
 Parameter formatting is also available using regular expressions to ensure consistency of data.
 This is demonstrated in the example below:

 .. code-block:: php